amarpan/how-to-use-the-vim-text-editor/README.md

 **Note**: The -- INSERT -- status message in the bottom-left corner signals that you can now insert text.

 3. Write in some text.
     - a.
-Type in a message (Example: I love Linux!)
+Type in a message (Example: I love Linux.)

 <img src="./screenshots/enter-text.png" width="450">